 Click Photo for Larger Version

-After the crushing, the olives were placed in baskets that were placed on the flat surface on the left.
+After the crushing, the olives were placed in baskets that were placed on the flat surface on the right.
 Then pressure was applied to the baskets to squeeze out the olive oil.
 The oil dripped into the circle depression and then drained into the depression from which it was collected.
 Then it was stored and used for cooking, lighting, cleansing, anointing, etc.

 To see a similar olive grinder from Katzrin Click Here.

 For a map and a brief description of Capernaum Click Here.